Joey Gallo Player Props: Twins vs. Mariners

-The Minnesota Twins, including Joey Gallo (.207 on-base percentage in past 10 games, 87 points below season-long percentage), take on starter Luis Castillo and the Seattle Mariners at Target Field, Monday at 7:40 PM ET.
+The Minnesota Twins and Joey Gallo (.320 slugging percentage over his past 10 games, including two homers), battle starting pitcher George Kirby and the Seattle Mariners at Target Field, Tuesday at 7:40 PM ET.

-He had a hitless showing in his last game (0-for-1) against the White Sox.
+He had a hitless showing in his last game (0-for-3) against the Mariners.

 Joey Gallo Game Info & Props vs. the Mariners